Perform union and combine operations on spatial geometries in DuckDB.

 A character string of length one specifying the name of the table, or a character string of length two specifying the schema and table names.
 If

-NULL(the default), the function returns the result as ansfobject- crs
+NULL(the default), the function returns the result as ansfobject- mode

 Character.
 Controls the return type.
 Options: